nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 A Nextstrain build with VCF file input starts with:
 * A VCF file containing all the sequences you want to include (variable sites only)
-* A Fasta file of the reference sequence to which your VCF was mapped
+* A FASTA file of the reference sequence to which your VCF was mapped
 * A tab-delimited metadata file _we need better info about what format this should be..._

 There are other files you will need if you want to perform certain steps, like masking.